Quantum-Electrodynamical Density-Functional Theory Exemplified by the Quantum Rabi Model: Photon-free Approximation

-By insertion of \cref{eq:x-pf} for $\hat x_\pf$ and using $\xi = -(g\sigma+j)/\omega^2$ from \cref{eq:j-relation}, we get a photon-free version of the quantum Rabi Hamiltonian of \cref{eq:FullHamiltonian},
+By insertion of \cref{eq:x-pf} for $\qop_\pf$ and using $\xi = -(g\sigma+j)/\omega^2$ from \cref{eq:j-relation}, we get a photon-free version of the quantum Rabi Hamiltonian of \cref{eq:FullHamiltonian},

 We notice that the only difference to the Hamiltonian of the two-level system alone are the shift $-gj/\omega^2$ in the potential $v$, exactly what we derived before as $\vdc^\pf$ in \cref{eq:vdxc-eff} if we set $j = -\omega^2\xi-g\sigma$ again, and an overall shift in the energy.
-The spectra of the Hamiltonians and some expectation values in the ground state are compared in \cref{fig:spectrum-photon-free}.
+The spectra of the Hamiltonians and the difference in the expectation values of $\hat\sigma_z$ in the ground state are compared in \cref{fig:spectrum-photon-free}.
+Note that while the ground-state energy agrees only for small coupling, the expectation values of $\hat\sigma_z$ will also match again in the strong-coupling limit, where $\vdc^\pf$ gives the exact direct-coupling and correlation potential as discussed in \cref{subsec:eff-pot}.

 Finally, we point out that the photon-free approximation contains an entirely new ingredient when applied to the Dicke model.
 There, the effective potential at one site will include information about the polarization at other sites and thus amounts to an effective interaction between the two-level systems.